itsspence44/Cyber-Security/CYBR-2100/Cyber Ethics & Cyber Law/week 1/week 5/week_5_notes.md

 code for race, job title for gender.
 The model never "sees" the protected class, but the effect is the same

+**Thresholds and Deployment**

+A threshold that produces equal false-positive rates in testing may have unequal real-world impact if the populations it affects have different underlying base rates

+# The NIST AI Risk Management Framework

+The NIST AI RMF (published January 2023) provides a voluntary framework for managing AI risk

+It organizes AI risk management around four core functions:

+GOVERN — establishing organizational policies, roles, and accountability structures

+MAP — identifying AI risks in context — stakeholders, use cases, potential harms

+MEASURE — quantifying and evaluating risks using appropriate metrics and method